 As a Plain Township Trustee, Dave believes he needs to represent and work with all stakeholders in the township and village to ensure we are working together for the benefit of all families in the New Albany community.
 He is passionate about New Albany schools and providing township services that are fiscally responsible.

 Dave Ferguson has lived in New Albany since 1998 and is actively involved in the community with various school and church committees.
-He is currently the head coach for the high school girls lacrosse team.
+He previously served as the head coach for the high school girls lacrosse team.
 Dave has been married to his wife Kristin for 25-years; they have four children who all attended New Albany schools.

 Dave is employed by American Electric Power Company.
 He is responsible for transmission planning and financial services and has worked in treasury, business development planning and finance.
 He graduated with a BSBA from Ashland University, and a MBA from Washington University, John M. Olin School of Business, in St. Louis, Missouri.

-Tom can be reached by email at TRybski@plaintownship.org or by phone at 855-2550
+Kerri can be reached via email at KerriMollard@plaintownship.org.